ecrmnn/collect.js/README.md

 ```

 ### Tip
 Using Laravel as your backend?
 Collect.js offers an (almost) identical api to Laravel Collections 5.4.
+[See differences](#strictness-and-comparisons).

 ### Usage
 All available methods